aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Select Edit -> Copy results from menubar
 Select cell 1,0,0
 Press Ctrl-v
-Result: Cell 1,0,0 has the code 2 and shows 2
+Expected result: Cell 1,0,0 has the code 2 and shows 2
-Rating: [ ]
+- [ ] Test conducted and ok

 17. Edit -> Paste